Akkshayul1234/Nasscom-VSD/Labs/README.md

 <br>

 1. `cd` - To navigate between the directories
-2. `ls`, `ltr` - List directory contents, in long format sorted by modification time similar to 'll'
+2. `ls`, `ltr` - List directory contents, in long format sorted by modification time similar to `ll`
-3. `ls --help` - Display help information for the `ls` command
+3. `ls --help` - Displays the help information for the `ls` command
 4. For more commands refer [Basic Linux Cmds](https://www.geeksforgeeks.org/basic-linux-commands/)

 </details>